 In January 2017, he continued his ongoing collaboration with conductor Michael Tilson Thomas as director of Mahler’s Das Klagende Lied in a new staged production for San Francisco Symphony.
 Other recent projects include the first two installments of his three year Pelleas Project based on Maeterlinck’s play Pelléas et Mélisande with Louis Langrée and the Cincinnati Symphony Orchestra.
-In 2017, he will direct the Debussy’s opera in the final installment of the project as part of the grand re-opening of Cincinnati’s Music Hall in a new production, conducted by Langrée, in collaboration with Cincinnati Opera.
+In 2017, he will direct the Debussy opera in the final installment of the project as part of the grand re-opening of Cincinnati’s Music Hall in a new production, conducted by Langrée, in collaboration with Cincinnati Opera.
 He will also make his debut in Germany with a new production of Handel’s Alcina with Badisches Staatstheater Karlsruhe in 2018.
-Darrah is the artistic director for the new annual spring ONE festival and artists’ residency as part of his ongoing collaboration with Opera Omaha and directs the world premiere of Proving Up by Missy Mazzoli in a co-commission with Washington National Opera, Opera Omaha, and the Miller Theater in the festival’s first year.
+Darrah is the artistic director for the new annual spring ONE festival and artists’ residency as part of his ongoing collaboration with Opera Omaha and directs the professional world premiere of Proving Up by Missy Mazzoli in a co-commission with Opera Omaha and New York's Miller Theater in the festival’s first year.

-He holds an MFA from the UCLA School of Theater, Film, and Television, where he was the recipient of the James Pendelton Foundation Grant and the George Burns/Gracie Allen Directing Scholarship and studied with Peter Kazaras.
-He continued studies with director Stephen Wadsworth at The Juilliard School.
+He holds an MFA from the UCLA School of Theater, Film, and Television, where he was the recipient of the James Pendelton Foundation Grant and George Burns/Gracie Allen Directing Scholarship and studied with director Peter Kazaras.
+He continued studies with director Stephen Wadsworth at The Juilliard School in 2011.
 He has received the national Princess Grace Award in Theater, was a directing nominee in the 2015 International Opera Awards, and was named Musical America’s New Artist of the Month for December 2015.
-His production of Mazzoli’s Breaking the Waves is currently nominated for a 2016 International Opera Award for best world premiere.
+His production of Mazzoli’s Breaking the Waves was nominated for a 2016 International Opera Award for best world premiere.
 He has taught theater, acting and performance for the Adler Fellowship Program of San Francisco Opera, Cornish College of the Arts, California State University, Long Beach and the University of California, Los Angeles.

 UPCOMING WORK and full credits can be found on the chronology.